A feature that limits the number of times your Display or Video ads appear to the same person.

 Frequency is the number of times a user sees ads in your Display or Video campaign over a given time period.
 Frequency capping works differently on Display campaigns and Video campaigns.

 For Display campaigns:

-- When you set the frequency cap for a Display campaign, you set a limit for the number of impressions you will allow an individual user to have on the campaign per day, week, month, or any combination.
+- When you set the frequency cap for a Display campaign, you manage the number of impressions you will allow an individual user to have on the campaign per day, week, or month.

-- You can set a frequency cap to limit the number of impressions on the campaign, ad group, or ad.
+- You can set a frequency cap to manage the number of impressions on the campaign, ad group, or ad.

 For Video campaigns: